 Lord Mountbatten was the last Viceroy of India, during the partition of British India into India and Pakistan.
-In this role, he was the chosen representative of the Queen, empowered to govern on her behalf in the then British colony.
+In this role, he was the chosen representative of King George VI, empowered to govern on his behalf in the then British colony.

 Mountbatten is said to have been reluctant to take on the role.
 As the last Viceroy, he was assigned the task of overseeing the transition of India’s independence after 200 years of colonial rule.
 India wanted independence from Britain, and it is believed that, following the Second World War, Britain would struggle financially with the upkeep of running an empire.

 Tensions had been rising between India's Muslim and Hindu communities so it was decided that the new independent nation would be split into two states that would rule themselves: the Hindu-majority India and Muslim-majority Pakistan, which was split into Pakistan and East Pakistan (now Bangladesh) - some 1,200 miles apart.

 Mountbatten brought forward the date of the partition from 1948 to 1947, hoping this would reduce the tensions.
 But the Indian Independence Act, which came into force at midnight on 15 August 1947, had the opposite effect.
 Partition was rushed through and millions of people were forced to flee their homes when they found themselves in the wrong state, with millions of Hindus moving to India and millions of Muslims moving to the newly-created Pakistan.

 It was the largest human mass migration in history and led to clashes between the communities.
 A million people died in the conflict and it created an unprecedented refugee crisis as an estimated 10-12 million people were displaced, families split up and communities fractured.

 In 1971, East Pakistan split away from the other two nations to become Bangladesh.

 Lord Mountbatten’s death